ZacxDev/te-chat/README.md

 # TE Agent

-The TE ChatBot must be running, see https://github.com/ZacxDev/te-agent for setup instructions.
+- The TE Agent must be running, see https://github.com/ZacxDev/te-agent for setup instructions.
+- Update the ip/port used in `src/components/ChatApp.ts#connectSocket` to match where your TE Agent host is running